NVIDIA/air_agent/README.md

 ## Configuration

-Configuration options are set in `/etc/nvidia-air/agent.ini`.
-After making configuration changes, the service must be restarted with `systemctl restart air-agent`.
+The Air platform dynamically injects an appropriate agent configuration into the VM via /mnt/air/agent.ini.
+This path can be overridden with the `-c`/`--config-file` command line argument.